globalbiodata/inventory_2022/README.md

 ## Inventory

 Once the classifier and NER models have been trained and selected, they are applied to the full corpus.
-Those papers that are classified as biodata resource by the trained classifier are passed to the trained NER model for extracting attributes of the resource such as title, URL, and description.
+Those papers that are classified as biodata resource by the trained classifier are passed to the trained NER model for extracting attributes of the resource such as resource name and description.
+Other scripts will be used to glean other information, such as resource URLs, authors, country of origin, etc.

 ```mermaid
 graph TD